-Switzerland has 7,785,806 (2009 data) inhabitants, with an overall population density of about 195 people per km2.
-The population is unevenly distributed, with the principal concentrations occurring in the Swiss plateau.
+Switzerland is one of the most mountainous countries in Europe, with more than 70% of its area covered by the Alps and the Jura.
+It has 7,870,134 (2010 data) inhabitants, with an overall population density of about 191 people per km2.
 The major language communities are: German, French, Italian, and Romansh.
-Foreign nationals and their families make up roughly 21 per cent of the population.
+Foreign nationals and their families make up roughly 22% of the population.